 Yasmin Hamouda

-Yasmin is a chef, designer and maker who explores making tableware, cooking food and designing ways people can experience those things.
-She works primarily on the potters wheel, but loves incorporating hand building techniques to produce unique finishes.
-She has produced tableware for restaurants and cafes both in the UK and internationally.
-Teaching ceramics is a big part of her practice and she loves sharing the excitement she has for the material and it’s possibilities.
+Yasmin is a chef, designer and maker whose practice brings together tableware, food and the ways people experience them.
+Working primarily on the wheel and incorporating hand-building techniques for distinctive finishes, she has produced tableware for restaurants and cafés in the UK and internationally, with teaching forming a central part of her practice.

 Yahya Amal